antoniomacri/lz77ppm/README.md

 A simple implementation of the LZ77 compression algorithm in C.

-Academic project, _Progettazione e Produzione Multimediale_, Università di Pisa.
+Academic project, _Progettazione e Produzione Multimediale_ (PPM), Laurea Magistrale in Ingegneria Informatica, Università di Pisa.

 This project is written in C, following the C99 standard, using GCC, `make` and `doxygen`.